asshah4/sympathetc-innervation/3_draft.md

-structure, sometimes described as the neurocardiac axis, has three distinct levels: the brain and spinal cord, the thoracic and extracardiac ganglia (EC), and the intrinsic cardiac nervous system (IC).^1^ These levels send information through afferent and efferent limbs of both the sympathetic and parasympathetic nervous systems, and at each level interactions occur that affect the autonomic state.
+structure, sometimes described as the neurocardiac axis, has three distinct levels: the brain and spinal cord, the thoracic and extracardiac ganglia (EC), and the intrinsic cardiac nervous system (IC).(Ardell & Armour, 2016) These levels send information through afferent and efferent limbs of both the sympathetic and parasympathetic nervous systems, and at each level interactions occur that affect the autonomic state.

+\[figure: innervation of the heart anatomy\]

 Brain and spinal cord level
 ---------------------------